ayushsubedi/AWS-DAS-C01-certification/exam_readiness_aws/1_collection.md

 - failure handling is important as losing large data sets can be difficult to recover

 ## Assessing fault tolerance and data persistence of the collection system

+### Amazon Kinesis Data Streams
+- Kinesis Producer Library -> Amazon Kinesis Data Streams -> Kinesis Consumer Library
+- Fault Tolerance and data persistence
+  - KPL sends multiple records to stream per request.
+If single record fails, it is automatically added back to the KPL buffer and retried.
+The failure of one record does not impact the processing of other records in the request.
+  -